 Quality workshop: the time has come for this

-The demands on a bicycle workshop have increased significantly, which the industry is responding to with dealer training, for example; the certificates of corresponding seminars are today the flagship of every company.
-Having the necessary skills is just one aspect of a successful bike service or repair.
-It is just as important that the specialist knowledge is applied correctly, and unfortunately this is where problems arise again and again.
-As in the automotive industry, blind tests in workshops have regularly revealed lack of care.
-But these random samples, which are then sensationally presented on private television, usually lead to nothing.
-It makes more sense to improve quality over the long term, as the two-wheeler purchasing cooperative (ZEG) has committed to by establishing the quality workshop.
-The dealer association with almost 1.000 members, together with TÜV Nord, developed the "Certified Service and Repair Quality" seal, which is intended to offer customers more transparency and uniform quality standards.
-A clear pricing structure, clear specifications when accepting an order and, last but not least, a digital checklist that includes all relevant components during the inspection and ensures that even small defects are identified are on the dealer association’s agenda.
+The demands placed on a bicycle repair shop have increased significantly, which the industry is addressing with dealer training courses, for example; certificates from corresponding seminars are now the flagship of every business.
+However, the necessary skills are only one aspect of successful bicycle maintenance or repair.
+It is equally important that the specialist knowledge is applied correctly, and this unfortunately repeatedly leads to problems.
+As in the automotive industry, blind tests in workshops have regularly revealed deficiencies in due diligence.
+However, these random samples, which are then sensationally presented on private television, usually lead to nothing.
+A more sensible approach is to achieve sustainable quality improvement, as the Zweirad-Einkaufs-Genossenschaft (ZEG) has committed itself to with the establishment of the quality workshop.
+The dealer association, with just under 1.000 Members, together with TÜV Nord, have developed the "Certified Service and Repair Quality" seal, which is intended to offer customers greater transparency and uniform quality standards.
+Clear pricing, clear guidelines for order acceptance, and, last but not least, a digital checklist that includes all relevant components during inspections and ensures that even minor defects are detected are on the dealer association's agenda.

 No more careless mistakes and no more non-transparent prices